real-acmkan/Powershell-pwd-dump/README.md

 # Powershell-pwd-dump
+# This requires Invoke-Mimikatz.
+I do not own Mimikatz.
-Alternative to using a Rubber Ducky, Bad USB, etc..
+This is an alternative to using a Rubber Ducky, Bad USB, etc..